For home piano lessons in Muswell Hill N10 and the surrounding areas, please click here: Muswell Hill Piano Teacher N10.

 If you are unfamiliar with the title of the work, you will almost have certainly heard elements of it before.
 The Planets has seven movements representing the seven planets other than Earth.
 Jupiter is the probably the most familiar of them all; it is the source of the hymn I vow to thee my country and if you've ever watched Last Night of the Proms you will probably have come across it.

 But it is not just the direct quotation from Jupiter that evokes familiarity.
 Listening to Mars, the Bringer of War, you might be forgiven for thinking that perhaps Holst wrote the music for the film Star Wars instead of John Williams, as the styles are very similar.
 Mars could very well have accompanied the scenes of X-wings and TIE-fighters battling it out in space.

 And what about the planet Pluto?
 Discovered in 1930, but then downgraded in 1992 from its status as the ninth planet after the discovery of larger objects in the Kuiper belt (such as the dwarf planet Eris), it was unknown at the time Holst finished the score in 1916.
 If a movement had been written for Pluto, it might have been a bit odd if current orchestras either dropped the movement in performance for scientific accuracy, or played it as a complete work regardless of its declassification.

 It all worked out nicely.
 Perhaps it was written in the stars.

-If you are looking for a piano teacher around N10 to hold lessons at your home, please click here: Muswell Hill Piano Teacher (N10)
+If you are looking for a teacher around N10 to give piano lessons at your home, or remotely, please click here: Muswell Hill Piano Teacher (N10)